There is a wide range of Thai hostels; some of them are perfect for solo-travelers, and couples, others for the party and moon-light festival.

 - Hua Hin

-Really helpful for your planning would be to check out our hostel map further down.
+Really helpful for your planning would be to check out our hostel map.
+I added all hostels, sights and cities I enjoyed.

 Best Hostels in Bangkok